nationalarchives/tdr-consignment-api/README.md

 #### Removing tests

 If an API test is removed because it is no longer needed, you will need to modify the list of required status checks on Github.

 These can be found in "Settings > Branches" under the `master` branch.

-The branch status checks are run when a pull request is raised and while get stuck if it tries to run a check on a test that is no longer present.
+The branch status checks are run when a pull request is raised and will get stuck if it tries to run a check on a test that is no longer present.
 You can remove the test at this point and the checks will carry on to completion.

 ### Graphql Schema